-This is not unlike California Acaena (Acaena occidentalis) in its general appearance, with ascending to erect stems topped with a small, dense inflorescence.
-The inflorescence is more head- than spike-like and the flowers more variable.
+This is similar to California Acaena (Acaena pinnatifida var. californica, see above) in its general appearance, with ascending to erect stems, topped with a small, dense inflorescence.
+The inflorescence is more head- than spike-like, and the flowers are more variable.
 They may be either bisexual (with many thread-like stamens tipped with creamy-yellow anthers and a small, bushy red stigma at the base) or female only (with a larger, exserted, bushy red stigma).
 The leaves are pinnate, oval and much toothed.
-The leaves were once popular in salads and the plant was introduced into the USA by early English settlers.
+The leaves were once popular in salads, and the plant was introduced into the USA by early English settlers.